 Alcohol Withdrawal Stages – Does Everyone Suffer from Withdrawal?

 Understanding withdrawal is challenging.
 It’s not always the same for alcoholics.
-There are three stages to it, but not everyone experiences all of them, any of them, or a combination when they quit drinking.
+There are three stages to alcohol withdrawal, but not everyone experiences all of them, any of them, or a combination when they quit drinking.
 There are too many factors that work together to determine whether an alcoholic will experience any symptoms when quitting.
 These factors include:

 - Family history of alcohol abuse